Navigating relationships can be a tricky business, especially when there are toxic people involved.

 2) Playing the victim

-One of the most common tactics I’ve personally experienced is when toxic women play the victim card to take advantage of my kindness.
+One of the most common tactics toxic women use to take advantage of kindness is playing the victim card.

-I remember a friend who had a habit of creating scenarios where she was always the victim.
-She’d often share stories about how everyone was against her, making her life difficult.
-Seeing her upset, I’d naturally step in, offering help and support.
+Psychology research shows that some manipulative individuals have a habit of creating scenarios where they are always the victim.
+They often share stories about how everyone is against them, making their life difficult.
+Naturally, kind people step in, offering help and support.

-Understanding this strategy helped me put boundaries around my kindness.
-It’s essential to empathize with someone’s plight, but it’s equally important not to let our compassion be used as a tool for manipulation.
+Understanding this strategy can help you put boundaries around your kindness.
+It’s essential to empathize with someone’s plight, but it’s equally important not to let your compassion be used as a tool for manipulation.

 3) Gaslighting